 Affairs (VA) to offer a veterans-only scholarship.
 This funding helps offset tuition

 and fees in excess of the amount payable under the Post-9/11 GI Bill.
 Current tuition reimbursement rate tables for the Post-9/11 GI Bill are available on the VA website.

 PCOM will contribute $2,000 toward a graduate degree and $4,000 toward a doctoral degree each academic year.
-This amount is to help fund tuition expenses that exceed the annual maximum cap for private institutions under the Post-9/11 GI Bill ($21,970.46 for the 2016-2017 academic year).
+This amount is to help fund tuition expenses that exceed the annual maximum cap for private institutions under the Post-9/11 GI Bill.

-For current PCOM and GA-PCOM tuition rates, visit the Cost of Attendance page.
+For current PCOM and PCOM Georgia tuition rates, visit the Cost of Attendance page.

 As a qualified veteran participant in the program, you may also be eligible to receive a monthly housing allowance and a stipend for books and supplies.
 Visit the U.S. Department of Veterans Affairs website for additional details.

 PCOM has a total of 20 Yellow Ribbon Program spots available for each academic year—10

 for graduate students and 10 for doctoral students.